ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 #### 2. Add the correct chrome driver

-To be able and run your tests on Android devices, you need to match the correct chrome driver with the Chrome version running on the Android test devices.
+To be able to run your tests on Android devices, you need to match the correct chrome driver with the Chrome version running on the Android test devices.

 [Here is an overview of all the chrome drivers and their respective Chrome versions](https://appium.readthedocs.io/en/stable/en/writing-running-appium/web/chromedriver/).